-The physical and mental benefits of children having the opportunity to play are numerous and well documented.
+The physical and mental benefits of children having access to inclusive play equipment are numerous and well-documented.
 Outdoor play especially can be a chance for children of all abilities, genders and ages to come together, be imaginative and socialise.
 Removing the barriers for children in sharing the experience of playground activities is key to the success of an area within a school setting.

 1: Multiplay equipment

 Multiplay equipment is extremely versatile as play activities happen on the unit as well as around it on the ground.
-Multiplay equipment offers numerous play values in one piece of equipment.
-Ramps, low platforms, ground-based play opportunities and secure steps are encouraged for children with reduced motor skills while the use of play panels and talk tubes can help get less able-bodied children involved across various height levels.
+Multiplay equipment offers numerous inclusive play values in one piece of equipment.
+Ramps, low platforms, ground-based play opportunities and secure steps are encouraged for children with reduced motor skills while the use of play panels and talk tubes can help all the children to socialise and get involved across various height levels.

 Play activities on a multi-play unit can have play values that impact the development of fine motor, cognitive and social skills whilst also offering sensory stimulation through movement, sound and touch.
 There are multiple types of access and egress points to suit different needs which can be utilised depending on the specific requirements of a unit.

 The spinning movement offers sensory stimulation for users of all abilities.
 Physical support, wide and recessed seating with lateral protection elements are essential for making children with limited core stability feel safe and secure.
 Rotating equipment with low or flush-to-ground platforms offers easy transfer for wheelchair users.